 Give these four exercises a go and start strengthening your back at home.

-If you want to get rid of your back discomfort once and for all, then click here to check out the Fix My Back Pain program.
+If you want to get rid of your back discomfort once and for all, then click here to check out the Low Back Pain Solved program!

 Rick Kaselj, MS